What Are the Top Reasons for Insurance Denials?

 #1: Unpaid Premiums

 The at-fault driver in your accident is responsible for making his or her monthly premium payments each month.
 If a policyholder does not pay his or her monthly insurance premiums, the company will deny your claim.
 Under these circumstances, you may file a claim under your own insurance if you have underinsured/uninsured motorist (UM/UIM) coverage.

 #2: Late Reporting

 After a car accident, there are a few actions you should take.
-You should call 911 to report the accident to law enforcement, you should seek immediate medical treatment, and you should contact a personal injury attorney to begin to file your insurance claim.
+You should call 911 to report the accident to law enforcement, you should seek immediate medical treatment, and you should contact a personal injury attorney in Bakersfield to begin to file your insurance claim.

 Waiting to report the accident to the insurance company can result in a denial — the company may claim it did not have enough time to investigate.
 Speak to your lawyer and request a copy of the at-fault driver’s policy to see what your reporting deadline is.